minprog/app-studio/30 Android/20 Week 2/content.md

-# Unit 2: Activities and Navigation
+# Week 2: Activities and Navigation

-In this unit, you'll learn about classes in Java and how to model your app into different classes.
+You'll learn about classes in Java and how to model your app into different classes.

 ## What to do